-Physiologic Rest Position can be captured and duplicated and serves as the reference point for all diagnostic and treatment procedures involving restoration of the occlusal position in a TMD patient.
-The rest position can also be measured and, when combined with low frequency TENS, it helps clinicians find the ideal bite where the mandible can function and allow the jaw joint to heal.
+Physiologic Rest Position can be captured and duplicated and serves as the reference point for all diagnostic and treatment procedures involving the restoration of the occlusal position in a TMD patient.
+The rest position can also be measured and, when combined with low-frequency TENS, it helps clinicians find the ideal bite where the mandible can function and allow the jaw joint to heal.

 Resting muscle activity is considered healthy and “normal” when muscles show microVolt readings of 2.0 mV +/- 5% at rest.
 Resting activity above these values is considered pathologic and unhealthy and can lead to symptoms.

 Once the patient is comfortable and stable, phase II of TMD treatment can begin.
 This phase is focused on cosmetics and finalizing the teeth, joints, and muscles in the relationship established in phase I. This stage is recommended in order to obtain a more final solution and a stable bite and a consultation appointment to discuss the various treatment options for Phase II will be set up at the end of the successful completion of Phase I Stabilization Therapy.